icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 ##Key points
 1. The Cylinders thread is summarized
 2. Post-NACA era data is used to resolve some open questions.
-3. NACA era data that is still used today is summarized
+3. NACA era data that are still used today are summarized

 ##Discussion